4-H Youth Development

 Georgia 4-H Volunteer of the Year

-We are proud to announce that Cisco Damons was awarded the Georgia 4-H Salute to Excellence 2018 Volunteer of the Year Award.
+We are proud to announce that Cisco Damons was awarded the Georgia 4-H Salute to Excellence 2019 Southern Region Volunteer of the Year Award.
+Cisco was seleccted from a group of participants representing the 15 Southern states.
 Cisco was an active 4-H’er in Barrow County in the 1990’s.
 He competed in project work and was active in the many activities available to him through the club.
 To hear Cisco talk about his 4-H years, he is appreciative of all the things his 4-H Agent did for him and how much 4-H meant to him.
 His family had limited resources, so 4-H was a tool for him to learn, grow, and blossom into a responsible adult.
 Cisco gives of his time so willingly to Gwinnett 4-H. He attends and chaperones almost every Gwinnett County 4-H event.
 He has a CDL license, so he volunteers to drive the bus or van to many 4-H events.
 Cisco has been volunteering with Gwinnett for the past 9 years and the value of his hours total more than $84,000 over the 9 years.
 Cisco is loved by everyone that comes in contact with him.
 It is obvious that 4-H, and what this program does for youth, holds a special place in his heart.
-He is truly worthy of the 2018 Volunteer of the Year Award.
+He is truly worthy of the 2019 Volunteer of the Year Award.
 Thank you Cisco Damons for all you have done for 4-H!

 To learn about the Gwinnett County 4-H program, contact Pam Bloch, 4-H Youth Development Program Agent at 678.377.4010.